Franceschi Park: Montarioso mansion

-The Botanical Garden & Nursery
+Botanical Garden & Nursery

 Approximately ten of the total forty acres of the property was installed with numerous specimen plants that Dr. Franceschi had located in natural groupings to suit their ideal microclimate, soil quality, topographic elements, and sustainable water demands.
 Reflective of more contemporary zoned-irrigation systems, Franceschi employed a drought-tolerant planting scheme.
 The entrance to the garden was marked by two groups of dragon trees (Dracaena draco), an orchard of fruits and nuts was established, and it was arranged with the Santa Barbara Mission that water from the now defunct Mission Park reservoir was pumped into the onsite reservoir.
 A palm amphitheatre comprising approximately one-hundred species of palms was cultivated on the property from seed germinated within the lath house.
 The southerly full-sun exposed rocky slope was planted with cactus, aloes, and agaves.
 Acacias and other Australian flowering shrubbery that did not require irrigation were cultivated together.
 Partial sun plantings such as camellia, daphne, and rhododendron were cultivated under the shade of the California live oak trees (Quercus agrifolia), along with additional subtropical fruits, olives, palms, bamboo, and other vegetation in an attempt to yield flowering on the property year-round.
 Lippia (Phyla nodiflora) was cultivated on the property to serve as an arid ground cover plant.
 First introduced to southern California by Dr. Franceschi in 1899 from specimens obtained from the Botanical Garden of Rome, the subsequently adapted lippia became popular within a dozen years throughout California and Arizona as a preeminent substitute for traditional grassy lawns, as it could thrive in virtually any quality of soil; required a tenth of the water as that of any other kind of lawn; could withstand temperature extremes; rapidly established itself even upon sloping topography whilst smothering out weeds; did not require mowing; and was not difficult to remove itself, because it had no underground runners.